William J. Sharkey (murderer): Trial

 Sharkey's trial was a sensation at the time.
 Each day, large crowds convened to catch a glimpse of the accused.
 The trial was covered extensively by The New York Times.

-Sharkey was charged with premeditated murder, a crime punishable by death under state law.
+Sharkey was charged with first degree murder, a crime punishable by death under state law.
 His defense attorneys argued that Sharkey indisputably killed Dunn but there was no way to know if it was premeditated.
 The jury could thus only find him guilty of manslaughter.
 During the trial, one witness declined to answer (on fear of self-incrimination) whether he had been bribed with $500 to give testimony favorable to the defense.
-On 21 June 1873, the jury found Sharkey guilty of premeditated murder, with a recommendation to mercy.
-The defense requested a retrial on procedural grounds, and the court convened again on June 23 and 29, 1873 to consider the motion, which was ultimately denied.
+On June 21, 1873, the jury found Sharkey guilty of premeditated murder, with a recommendation to mercy.
+The defense requested a retrial on procedural grounds, and the court convened again on June 23 and 29, 1873, to consider the motion, which was ultimately denied.

-On 3 July 1873, Sharkey was formally sentenced to be hanged on Friday, 15 August 1873.
-One of his attorneys then filed a formal appeal which was granted on 7 August 1873.
+On July 3, 1873, Sharkey was formally sentenced to be hanged on August 15, 1873.
+One of his attorneys then filed a formal appeal which was granted on August 7, 1873.
 Sharkey seemed unmoved by the proceedings; according to accounts, he "did not betray the slightest emotion," and appeared "in the best of spirits".

 Confinement

 Sharkey had been confined in a prison adjacent to the courthouse called The Tombs throughout the trial and sentencing.
 By most accounts, he was a troublesome inmate.
 One author noted, "He became so violent in his demonstrations that Warden Johnson ordered that he be locked up and put in close confinement," and that Sharkey was "continually insolent and abusive to his keeper".
 The Times reported that Sharkey attempted to stab one of the prison keepers.
 He was placed in solitary confinement and kept under close surveillance, and the door of his cell remained closed except to receive meals.
 Yet, some accounts implied a life of relative luxury and privilege; Walling noted, "The cell was richly fitted up, and the occupant evidently was not leading a very restricted life."
-On 6 August 1873, the day before Sharkey's appeal was granted, he was reportedly found under the influence of "intoxicating liquors, though from what source these have been obtained the Warden has been unable to find out".
+On August 6, 1873, the day before Sharkey's appeal was granted, he was reportedly found under the influence of "intoxicating liquors, though from what source these have been obtained the Warden has been unable to find out".